Violet-C/EE477_Final/README.md

-# ROS package: |violet_topics|
+# ROS package: violet_topics

 This package has two pairs of a publisher node and a subscriber node.
 One uses a custom message type to generate random complex numbers and print their real and imaginary parts to the screen.
 The other prints out consecutive integers starting at 1.
-Both will continue to run until ended by the user ('CTRL'+'C').
+Both will continue to run until ended by the user (Ctrl+C).

 ## Getting started